rsta2/circle-docs/docs/basic-system-services/gpio-access.rst

 * Chip select lines (CE0, CE1) are active low
 * Polled operation only

-The GPIO pin mapping is as follows:
+The GPIO pin mapping for the Raspberry Pi 1-4 and Zero is as follows:

 =======	=======	=======	=======	=======	=======	===================
 nDevice	MISO	MOSI	SCLK	CE0	CE1	Support